SwayamSat/Speech-to-Text-STT-model/README.md

 ## Project Overview

-This project provides a comprehensive speech-to-text transcription solution using OpenAI's Whisper model with advanced audio processing and audience detection capabilities.
-The entire functionality is contained in a single, easy-to-use script that handles audio preprocessing, speaker diarization, and audience participation detection.
+This project provides a comprehensive speech-to-text transcription solution using OpenAI's Whisper model with intelligent chunking and advanced audio processing.
+The system automatically groups sentences spoken in one flow for natural conversation flow and handles unclear audio with smart repetitive text detection and cleaning.

 ## Model and Technology Used

 ### OpenAI Whisper (Open Source)
-- **Model**: Whisper Base
+- **Model**: Whisper Large-v3 (with Base fallback)
 - **Repository**: https://github.com/openai/whisper
 - **Cost**: **FREE** (Open Source)
 - **License**: MIT License